Fundraising CentralYour go to place for marketing & managing your GivingGrid

 Here are some tips:

 - Keep your video under two minutes.
+One minute is even better!
 Short is good!

 - Get personal.
 Show people how passionate, excited or enthusiastic you get when you share your story and let them know what it means to you and the people, animals or things you will impact.